fastlane/fastlane/README.md

 #### Handle multiple targets

-If you have several targets with different bundle id's - you have to init provision profile for each other:
+If you have several targets with different bundle identifiers, call `match` for each of them:

 ```
 match appstore -a tools.fastlane.app